 Drawing ideas and using your hand-brain coordination triggers a different kind of thinking.
 You are challenged to think out of the box when faced with a co-design toolkit!

 Collaboration becomes easier when you can trace the thinking process, and literally see other's point of view.
 Innovative ideas emerge from the picture, where all the individual ideas come together.

 Visualising ideas together creates a better platform for people to engage with each other, which is more accessible for participants who think differently (e.g. introverts or natural visual thinkers).
 Sharing stories creates empathy and connection!

-Visualising the thinking process makes complex issues easier to understand, because image reveals connections and relationships.
+Visualising the thinking process makes complex issues easier to understand, because the image reveals connections and relationships.
 By sharing knowledge, and by asking critical questions, you gain insights and awareness.

-Visual Agency is a Copenhagen-based practice that facilitates meetings, workshops and courses using collaborative visual thinking, a method developed by Agnieszka Mlicka, founder and facilitator at Visual Agency.
+Visual Agency is a Copenhagen-based practice that facilitates meetings, workshops and courses using collaborative visual thinking, a method developed by Agnes Mlicka, founder and facilitator at Visual Agency.
 With her background in Fine Art from the University of Oxford, and research at the University of the Arts London, she is now using this method to design unique experiences, engaging participants in a journey of visual exploration to stimulate curiosity, creativity and collaboration.

 If you are interested in visual facilitation for your meeting, or would like to hear more about a particular workshop, please send a message to Agnieszka Mlicka using the contact form or email to firstname.lastname@example.org.